Connect with us

 Without apoptosis, cells can grow out of control.
 A well-studied example of this is cancer.
 Cancer cells are abnormally good at growing and dividing, and those that can resist apoptosis form very aggressive tumors.
 Understanding how apoptosis works and why cancer cells can disrupt it can potentially improve cancer treatments.

 Other conditions can benefit from apoptosis research as well.
 Your body makes a lot of immune cells that all respond to different targets, and occasionally one of these cells can accidentally target your own tissues.
 Apoptosis is a crucial way your body can eliminate these immune cells before they cause unnecessary damage.
-When apoptosis fails to eliminate these cells, sometimes because of genetic abnormalities, this can to autoimmune diseases like lupus.
+When apoptosis fails to eliminate these cells, sometimes because of genetic abnormalities, this can lead to autoimmune diseases like lupus.

 Another example of the role apoptosis plays in health is endometriosis, an understudied disease caused by the overgrowth of tissue in the uterus.
 It can be extremely painful and debilitating for patients.
 Researchers have recently linked this out-of-control growth in the uterus to dysfunctional apoptosis.

-Whether it’s for or maintenance, your cells are quietly exiting to keep your body happy and healthy.
+Whether it’s for development or maintenance, your cells are quietly exiting to keep your body happy and healthy.

 Going out with a bang: inflammatory cell death